 Using a piping bag, pipe the frosting onto each cupcake.
 Sprinkle over some orange zest (if desired) for decoration.

-I hope you love these chocolate orange cupcakes as much as I do!
+I hope you love these cupcakes as much as I do!
 If you make them, please let me know what you think by leaving a comment or rating below.

-Light and fluffy eggless chocolate orange cupcakes with dairy-free buttercream frosting.
+Light and fluffy chocolate cupcakes with a touch of zesty orange.

 - 2 Tablespoons Unsweetened cocoa powder